-Amsterdam, one of the world’s most beautiful cities.
+Amsterdam is one of the world’s most beautiful cities.
 Its well preserved 17th century guild houses and lovely canal-side terraces offer a charming backdrop.
-We were fortunate to live in Amsterdam’s UNESCO listed city center for over 3 years, and have written about Amsterdam many times.
-I even guided a small group tour through Belgium and Holland in 2015.
-These are some general tips on visiting Amsterdam, with links to specifics you may want to learn more about.
-You can also email me at firstname.lastname@example.org if you need further assistance planning your trip to Amsterdam!
+We were fortunate to live in the UNESCO World Heritage listed city center for over three years, and have written about Amsterdam many times.
+I even guided a small group tour through Belgium and Holland.
+Here are our ultimate tips on visiting Amsterdam!